-These aquatic turtles can live up to 25 years, can grow anywhere from eight to eighteen inches long, and have webbed feet.
+These aquatic turtles have a lifespan up to 25 years, can grow anywhere from eight to eighteen inches long, and have webbed feet.

-Hailing from the Middle East, the Caspian pond turtle is distinguished by its tan or olive with yellow or cream patterning on its shell, arms, and head.
+Hailing from the Middle East, the Caspian pond turtle is distinguished by its tan or olive with yellow or cream patterning on its shell (also known as its carapace), arms, and head.

 Though quick to return to the water if startled, these water turtles are very personable turtles and quickly learn to recognize their keepers.

-As their name implies, the Eastern box turtle is found in the eastern United States.
-They are very prevalent in North Carolina, where they are the state reptile.
+As their name implies, the Eastern box turtle (a subspecies of the Terrapene Carolina) is found in the eastern United States.
+However, they are very prevalent in North Carolina, where they are the state reptile.

 They are slow crawlers, slow to mature, and can live up to 100 years in the wild, though they have much shorter lives in captivity.
-They can be difficult to keep as pets, as they require high humidity, warmth, suitable substrate for burrowing and access to ultraviolet light, yet they remain a popular choice.
+They can be challenging to keep as pets, as they require high humidity, warmth, a suitable substrate for burrowing, and access to ultraviolet light, yet they remain a popular choice.

 The Mississippi map turtle is named for its map-like markings and can be found in the Mississippi Valley down into the Gulf states in most rivers, lakes, and streams.
 They tend to stay in moving water rather than farm ponds and creeks.